Skip to main content

 Visual first, code optional

-200+ activities across 14 categories: web, files, databases, email, integrations, conditionals, loops.
-A finance analyst can build the bulk of an automation by dragging and configuring; an engineer can drop into scripting where the work needs it.
+Activities across web, files, databases, email, integrations, conditionals, and loops.
+Analysts build the bulk of an automation by dragging and configuring; engineers drop into scripting where the work calls for it.

 Talk to the team that builds it

 Demo requests reach the people writing the code.
-No SDR filter, no qualification carousel.
+No sales gatekeeping, no qualification carousel.